 The main science product of PLATO will be a sample of fully characterized planets of various masses, sizes, temperatures, and ages, with a particular emphasis on terrestrial planets in the habitable zone of their parent stars.
 To reach this ambitious goal, it is vital that the space-based photometric transit detections and asteroseismic characterisation are supported by a strong ground-based program.
 This is particularly important for the follow-up of candidate planetary systems.

-The Follow-Up program has multiple roles:
+The Ground-based Observation Programme has multiple roles:

 - Discarding false positives.
 There are many possible situations that can produce photometric signatures which mimic planetary transits.
 These include eclipsing binary stars, background blends, multiple star systems, etc., and must be identified and discarded.
 This process will make use of expertise gained from successful ground-based transit surveys, such as SuperWASP, as well as with the CoRoT and Kepler space missions.
 A battery of diagnostic tests have already been developed to detect the most common false positive configurations directly from photometric lightcurves.